digitale-plattform-stadtverkehr-berlin/masterportal-addon-traffic-count/README.md

 git checkout stable
 ```

+* You can also just use a copy of the masterportal source in the desired Version.

-3. delete the (masterportsl default empty) _addons_ folder and clone this branch in the  _addons_ directory
+3. delete the (masterportal default empty) _addons_ folder and clone this branch in the  _addons_ directory
 ```
 rmdir addons
 git clone https://gitlab.wemove.com/wemove/masterportal-addon-trafficCount addons